-The mentees joining this program are Abdulelah Al Mesfer, Afzal Ansari, Aida Mehonic, Alexander Martínez Méndez, Ali Humayun, Alireza Khanteymoori, Annalee Sekulic, Anshika Sah, António Sousa, Ashutosh Tiwari, Batool Almarzouq, Carla Lancelotti, Carly Monks, Chiara Damiani, Dario Pescini, Didik Utomo, Emma Lawrence, Fabienne Lucas, Florian Heyl, Grégory Hammad, Haridimos Kondylakis, Harpreet Singh, Hilyatuz Zahroh, Ibrahim Said Ahmad, Irene Ramos Pérez, Iris San Pedro, Javier Ruiz Pérez, Jennifer Miller, Jessica Sims, John Ogunsola, Juan José García-Granero, Katharina Kloppenborg, Lomax Boyd, Manuel Spitschan, Marco Madella, Marta Marin, Martina Vilas, Marzia Di Filippo, Masako Kaufmann, Mehak Chopra, Michal Javornik, Michal Růžička, Mishka Nemes, Mohan Gupta, Muhammet Celik, Nihan Sultan Milat, Olayile Ejekwu, Paolo Pedaletti, Prakriti Karki, Prashanth N. Suravajhala, Reina Camacho Toro, Robandeep Kaur, Robin Lewando, Ruqayya Nasir Iro, Santi Rello Varona, Sarah Gibson, Shamsuddeen Muhamamd, Simon Duerr, Stelios Sfakianakis, Steven Burgess, Teresa Müller, Ujwal Shrestha, William Jackson, Zdenka Dudova, Zenita Milla Luthfiya.
-These individuals are based in 25 countries (, Australia, Belgium, Colombia, Czech Republic, France, Germany, Greece, India, Indonesia, Ireland, Italy, Mexico, Nepal, Nigeria, Portugal, Saudi Arabia, South Africa, Spain, Switzerland, Turkey, UK, UK/Saudi Arabia, USA, United States) where they will be leading their respective projects.
+The mentees joining this program are Abdulelah Al Mesfer, Afzal Ansari, Aida Mehonic, Alexander Martinez Mendez, Ali Humayun, Alireza Khanteymoori, Annalee Sekulic, Anshika Sah, António Sousa, Arvinpreet Kaur, Ashutosh Tiwari, Batool Almarzouq, Carla Lancelotti, Carly Monks, Chiara Damiani, Dario Pescini, Didik Utomo, Emma Lawrence, Fabienne Lucas, Florian Heyl, Grégory Hammad, Haridimos Kondylakis, Harpreet Singh, Hilyatuz Zahroh, Ibrahim Said Ahmad, Irene Ramos, Iris San Pedro, Javier Ruiz Pérez, Jennifer Miller, Jessica Sims, John Ogunsola, Juan José García-Granero, Katharina Kloppenborg, Lomax Boyd, Manuel Spitschan, Marco Madella, Marta Marin, Martina Vilas, Marzia Di Filippo, Masako Kaufmann, Mehak Chopra, Michal Javornik, Michal Růžička, Mishka Nemes, Mohan Gupta, Muhammet Celik, Nihan Sultan Milat, Olayile Ejekwu, Paolo Pedaletti, Prakriti Karki, Prash Suravajhala, Reina Camacho Toro, Robandeep Kaur, Robin Lewando, Ruqayya Nasir Iro, Santi Rello Varona, Sarah Gibson, Shamsuddeen Muhammad, Simon Duerr, Stelios Sfakianakis, Steven Burgess, Teresa Müller, Ujwal Shrestha, William Jackson, Zdenka Dudova, Zenita Milla Luthfiya.
+These individuals are based in 23 countries (, Australia, Belgium, Colombia, Czechia, France, Germany, Greece, India, Indonesia, Ireland, Italy, Mexico, Nepal, Nigeria, Portugal, Saudi Arabia, South Africa, Spain, Switzerland, Turkey, United Kingdom, United States) where they will be leading their respective projects.

 Our project leads (aka mentees) have been paired with 1 or 2 mentors based on their specific requirements of expertise and interests along with time zones and language preferences.
 Our mentors are Open Science champions with previous experiences in training, mentoring, computing, and community skills.
 They are currently working in different professions in data science, education, citizen science, publishing, community building, software development, clinical studies, industries, scientific training, policymaking, IT services, and so on.